hotwired/turbo-site/_source/handbook/04_streams.md

 Alternatively, a straightforward way to integrate any backend application with Turbo Streams is to rely on [the Mercure protocol](https://mercure.rocks).
 Mercure defines a convenient way for server applications to broadcast page changes to every connected clients through [Server-Sent Events (SSE)](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events).
 [Learn how to use Mercure with Turbo Streams](https://mercure.rocks/docs/ecosystem/hotwire).

+Another backend-agnostic option to power-up Turbo Streams is [AnyCable](https://anycable.io).
+AnyCable is real-time server that supports Action Cable protocol and communication via WebSockets and other transports.
+AnyCable can verify and register Turbo Streams subscriptions following the Rails signing schema, thus, allowing you use official client-side libraries, such as `@hotwired/turbo-rails` with any backend.
+[Learn how to use AnyCable with Turbo Streams](https://docs.anycable.io/guides/hotwire).

 [WebSocket]: https://developer.mozilla.org/en-US/docs/Web/API/WebSocket
 [EventSource]: https://developer.mozilla.org/en-US/docs/Web/API/EventSource